paulkarpenko/us-code-ui/uscode/title-10-armed-forces/chapter-087-defense-acquisition-workforce.md

   (C) supporting human capital and talent management of the acquisition workforce, including benchmarking studies, assessments, and requirements planning.

-(5) **Prohibition on payment of base salary of current employees.—** — Amounts in the Fund may not be used to pay the base salary of any person who was an employee of the Department serving in a position in the acquisition workforce as of January 28, 2008, and who has continued in the employment of the Department since such time without a break in such employment of more than a year.
+(5) **Prohibition on payment of base salary of current employees.—** — Amounts in the Account may not be used to pay the base salary of any person who was an employee of the Department serving in a position in the acquisition workforce as of January 28, 2008, and who has continued in the employment of the Department since such time without a break in such employment of more than a year.

-(6) **Duration of availability.—** — Amounts credited to the Fund in accordance with subsection (d)(2), transferred to the Fund pursuant to subsection (d)(3), appropriated to the Fund, or deposited to the Fund shall remain available for obligation in the fiscal year for which credited, transferred, appropriated, or deposited and the two succeeding fiscal years.
+(6) **Duration of availability.—** — Amounts appropriated to the Account pursuant to subsection (d) shall remain available for expenditure for the fiscal year in which appropriated and the succeeding fiscal year.

 **(f) Expedited Hiring Authority.—** For purposes of sections 3304, 5333, and 5753 of title 5, the Secretary of Defense may—